top of page

 WICD, Channel 15 Repacking

 WICD would need a new transmitter and antenna to achieve the necessary frequency move.
-Since the digital transition, WICD was operating on a "temporary" antenna located on the side of the tower structure, leaving the old analog antenna mast "dead" on top of the tower.
-Now a permanent replacement mast antenna would replace the older analog antenna which will increase the coverage area of WICD due to its increase in height at the tower, plus eliminate the "null" in the coverage area caused by the tower blocking the signal emanating from the "temporary" antenna.
+Since the digital transition, WICD has been operating on a "temporary" antenna located on the side of the tower structure, leaving the old analog antenna mast "dead" on top of the tower.
+Now, a permanent replacement mast antenna would replace the older analog antenna, which will increase the coverage area of WICD due to its increase in height at the tower, plus eliminate the "null" in the coverage area caused by the tower blocking the signal emanating from the "temporary" antenna.

-WICD will broadcast with a new improved state-of-the-art transmitter, with a new transmission line between the transmitter and the new mast-mounted antenna.
-WICD will broadcast with an effective radiated power of 1-million watts from a location on the tower at least 60-feet higher.
-This will improve the broadcast signal and video/audio quality of the station to exceed the quality and range of all of the other broadcast stations in the central Illinois market.
+WICD will broadcast with a new, improved, state-of-the-art transmitter, with a new transmission line between the transmitter and the new mast-mounted antenna.
+WICD will broadcast with an effective radiated power of 1 million watts from a location on the tower at least 60 feet higher.
+This will improve the station's broadcast signal and video/audio quality to exceed the quality and range of all of the other broadcast stations in the central Illinois market.
 The improvement will increase the signal of WICD to include over 150-thousand more viewers!

 The pictures on the left show some of the improvements as they were being made during the last week of August 2018.